-If you’ve been around computers for a while, one thing you would’ve known by now is that CCleaner is one of the most popular computer program to remove unnecessary files in order to free up space.
-But thanks a new built-in feature in Windows 10 called Storage sense, CCleaner – unfortunately for its creators – should be a thing of the past.
-Since Storage sense is a built-in feature, unlike CCleaner, we do not have to download any files off some shady site in order to use it.
-This feature is included in machine running the latest version of Windows 10.
+If you’ve been around computers for a while, one thing you would have known by now is that CCleaner is one of the most popular computer programs to remove unnecessary files in order to free up space.
+But thanks to a new built-in feature in Windows 10 and Windows 11 called Storage sense, CCleaner – unfortunately for its creators – should be a thing of the past.

 CCleaner vs Storage sense

-On CCleaner’s side, there are two functions this program offers over Storage sense: registry cleaner, and the cleaning of users’ browsing data within the software.
-As of now, Storage Sense does not clean up any type of data such as cookies or cache from web browsers.
-This is something CCleaner is good at, even though this is practically useless most the time.
+On CCleaner’s side, there are two functions this program offers over Storage sense: registry cleaning, and the cleaning of users’ browsing data within the software.
+As of now, Storage Sense does not clean up any data such as cookies or cache from web browsers.
+This is something CCleaner is good at, even though this is practically useless most of the time.

-Even Microsoft themselves are very confirmed that you should never do any of edit to the Windows registry, as stated in the Windows support page:
+Even Microsoft themselves are very confident that you should never edit, clear, or modify the Windows registry, as stated on the Windows support page:

 “The Windows registry is a database of settings for all hardware, software, and user preferences on your computer that controls how Windows interacts with your hardware and applications.
 Windows continually references the registry in the background and it is not designed to be accessed or edited.

 Some products such as registry cleaning utilities suggest that the registry needs regular maintenance or cleaning.
 However, serious issues can occur when you modify the registry incorrectly using these types of utilities.
 These issues might require users to reinstall the operating system due to instability.”

 So how do I enable Storage sense?

 To access Storage sense, all you have to do is type “storage” on Cortana’s search bar.
 Alternatively, you can go to Settings> System> Storage.
 On the Storage page, you should see the option to turn Storage sense on.